-Council has agreed to retain the Community Board targeted rate in the Draft Long Term Plan.
+Council has agreed to retain the Community Board targeted rate in the Long Term Plan.
 It has, however, made some changes to the rate.
 It has removed the general rate contribution from the calculation of the Community Board targeted rate from 2012/2013 onwards and has decided to not charge the Boards for staff time to deal with matters raised by the Boards.
-As a result, Council is proposing that the Community Board targeted rates for the 2012/2013 year will be:
+As a result, the Community Board targeted rates for the 2012/2013 year will be:

-- Motueka Ward: \$12.34 (this figure includes the allowance of approximately \$5 per property for projects to be spent in the Motueka Ward, the funding for which will be allocated by the Motueka Community Board). - Golden Bay Ward: \$15.23.
+- Motueka Ward: \$12.26 (this figure includes the allowance of approximately \$5 per property for projects to be spent in the Motueka Ward, the funding for which will be allocated by the Motueka Community Board). - Golden Bay Ward: \$15.07.